mendix/docs/content/appstore/widgets/progress-bar.md

 Under the **Appearance** tab, the following styling properties can be adjusted for the progress bar:

-* Bar type: can be plain, striped, or animated
+* Striped  bar: whether the bar should be striped or plain
-* Bar and background color based on brand styling
+* Bar color based on brand styling
 * Size (small, medium, and large)
 	* *Note that when the size is configured to small no label will be shown due to limited space, and text labels will be included as a tooltip that shows on hover*